 In / Outpatient, Anesthesia, Length of Procedure

-We generally performs breast-reduction surgery in our outpatient surgical facility, a nationally accredited, state-of-the-art surgical center.
-The procedure itself takes about an hour and a half, longer if more extensive surgery is required.
-Patients generally receive a general anesthetic and sleep through the surgery, although sometimes they are given a local anesthetic and sedative for relaxation.
+We generally perform breast-reduction surgery in our outpatient surgical facility, a nationally accredited, state-of-the-art surgical center.
+The procedure itself takes about an hour and a hal.
+However, the procedure can last longer if a more extensive surgery is required.
+Patients generally receive a general anesthetic and sleep through the surgery although sometimes they are given a local anesthetic and sedative for relaxation.

 During and After